 |Japan - Eastern||In prefectures of Fukui, Ibaraki, Chiba, Tokyo, Kanagawa, Shizuoka, Aichi, Mie||June 20 to August 20|

 |Japan - Southern||In prefectures of Wakayama, Osaka, Kyoto, Hyogo, Tottori, Shimane, Okayama, Hiroshima, Yamaguchi, Kagawa, Tokushima, Ehime, Kochi, Fukuoka, Oita, Saga, Nagasaki, Miyazaki, Kumamoto, Kagoshima||June 1 to August 10|

 |Japan - Far Southern||In prefecture of Okinawa||May 25 to June 30|

-Certificates of freedom will avoid undue delays on your arrival in New Zealand.
-If you wish to obtain certification from any of the listed countries the approved inspection bodies are listed in the Notice to Shipping: New Zealand's Measures for Asian Gypsy Moth on Vessels (for 2017 flight season).
+Certificates of Freedom will avoid undue delays on your arrival in New Zealand.
+If you wish to obtain certification from any of the listed countries, use one of the approved (recognised) inspection bodies.

 Brown marmorated stink bugs

 This insect is a serious pest of crops and nuisance to people.
 It has been found arriving at the New Zealand border on cargo and vessels from the United States.
 Crews should look out for the bug and report any sightings.

 New and used cars, trucks, machinery, boats and parts imported from the United States must be treated by one of 3 methods before being shipped to New Zealand.